Homemade Non-Dairy Milk: The Ultimate Guide for Making Dairy-Free Milk With or Without a Blender

 • Refrigerate the vegan milk at or below 40°F (approximately 4°C).

 • Freeze excess plant-based milk in freezer trays and store it for up to three months.
-Frozen homemade non-dairy milk should be thawed slowly (at room temperature) and used fairly quickly once thawed.
+Frozen homemade non-dairy milk should be thawed slowly (at room temperature) to prevent separation and used fairly quickly once thawed.

 Homemade plant-based milk is a fun and cost-effective way to add nuance and flavor to your sweet and savory dishes.
 Since you can also customize the flavor to your heart’s content, there is no limit to what you can create in the kitchen!
 Have fun!